SelfExplainML/PiML-Toolbox/docs/Workshop/README.md

 Machine Learning (ML) has gained significant adoption in the industry; however, many concerns remained for their usage in highly regulated or critical applications.
 As with any models, understanding and testing the risk of ML are front and center in the discipline of model risk management.
 Given the data driven approach as well as the complexity of ML algorithms, we need to improve the sophistication of model design and validation to evaluate both their conceptual soundness as well as outcome.
 Key element for the conceptual soundness evaluation is model explainability/interpretability.
 Comprehensive Machine Learning model validation for real production require analysis beyond the standard model performance evaluation which must cover: identification of model weakness through residual slicing, identification of overfitting and underfitting regions, model robustness under noisy or corrupted inputs, prediction reliability such as evaluation of prediction uncertainty and resilience of model performance under input distribution drift.
 PiML (Python Interpretable Machine Learning) was created to address all the aforementioned needs in a single easy to use (low code) packages.

-We are going to cover the above aspects—including hands on experience using PiML—in a two-session seminar:
+We are going to cover the above aspects — including hands on experience using PiML — in a two-session seminar:

 **Session 1: Machine Learning Interpretability**